COS301-SE-2020/Data-Visualization/README.md

 ## Testing Instructions

 The React-App that can be found in the *data-visualisation-app/* directory.
-The Node.js server that serves the React-App and can be found in the *root (/)* directory.
+The Node.js server that serves the React-App and can be found in the *root/* directory.

 To test the React-App: (currently no tests for the react-app)